kroppian/jack_synth/README.md

 ## Requirements

 You need to have a working install of JACK.
 Jack stands for Jack Audio Connection Kit.
-It basically is a common interface that professional audio programs can write to.
-For example, you can route the audio from a youtube video through an Equilizer.
-Or, if you have an audio interface, you can route your guitar through the same Equilizer software and then through an virtual guitar amp.
-It's a really powerful open source library that I've used for the last year or so.
+It is a common interface that professional audio programs can read from and write to.
+For example, you can route audio from a youtube video through an equalizer.
+Or, if you have an audio interface, you can route your guitar through the same equalizer software and then through a virtual guitar amp.
+It's a powerful open source library with great documentation and an easy API to work with.

-Setting up JACK is beyond the scope of this document, but if you use Arch Linux (or other distros) like me, you can follow this splendid [tutorial on the Arch Linux Wiki](https://wiki.archlinux.org/index.php/JACK_Audio_Connection_Kit) .
-I also know that JACK is available on Windows and Mac OSX, so I'm sure you can dig up documentation on that.
+Setting up JACK is beyond the scope of this document, but if you use Arch Linux (or other similar distros) like me, you can follow this splendid [tutorial on the Arch Linux Wiki](https://wiki.archlinux.org/index.php/JACK_Audio_Connection_Kit) .
+I also know that JACK is available on Windows and Mac OSX, so I'm sure you can dig up documentation for those OSes.

 ## Compiling the program on Linux: